ArianAzg/Application-of-Fractional-Calculus-in-Multispectral-Image-Fusion/README.md

 Description
 ----------
-This code provides the fusion of PANchromatic (PAN) and MultiSpectral (MS) images using the Particle Swarm Optimization (PSO) algorithm.
+This code provides the fusion of PANchromatic (PAN) and MultiSpectral (MS) images using fractional-order differentation.
 The steps for fusion is as follows:

     1) Loading the dataset from its path,